 There are two different types of buckers that are currently available to cultivators.
-The first type using a cutting action to cleanly separate the buds from your stem, such as the GC bucker line from CenturionPro Solutions.
+The first type using a cutting action to cleanly separate the buds from your stem.
 The clean cut produced from this style prevents the large crown buds from breaking into smaller pieces, thereby keeping the structure of the flowers fully intact and preserving the look of your bud.

 This is ideal for farmers looking to sell CBD flower in the marketplace as many consumers judge these products on appearance, as well as smell.

 The other type of buckers in the industry uses rollers, which pull the stem into the machine and “pop” the flowers off.
 One example of this is the HP bucker.
 This is much quicker than the cutting version, therefore allowing you to continuously feed the bucker for more efficient de-stemming.

 This type of bucker is well suited for farmers that want to produce CBD oils, where the appearance of the bud is less important.
 It is also ideal for harvesters that have a lot of hemp to process and require the most efficient de-stemming and trimmer systems available.

 Once your hemp has been de-stemmed, it is time to trim the product!
 As mentioned earlier, you can either process your hemp wet or you can choose to dry it prior to trimming.
 This greatly depends on the goal of the farmer and the purpose of the product.
 Similar to cannabis, wet trimmed product tends to be more aesthetically pleasing to the eye and has a reduced chance of mold, ensuring the harvest remains viable.